 CoreStack is a Multi-Cloud Governance platform, that brings in its unique OSCAR Governance Model to govern the 5 key pillars of any cloud

-CoreStack provides the Governance Posture for each of these pillars and also a comprehensive assessment of your cloud accounts against industry standards and best practices including those recommended by the native clouds (AWS, Azure).
+CoreStack provides the Governance Posture for each of these pillars and also a comprehensive assessment of your cloud accounts against industry standards and best practices including those recommended by the native clouds (AWS, Azure, GCP).

-A “Cloud Account” is an AWS account or an Azure subscription that is onboarded into CoreStack using one of the supported authentication mechanisms.
+A “Cloud Account” is an AWS account or an Azure subscription or a GCP Project that is onboarded into CoreStack using one of the supported authentication mechanisms.
 By onboarding a cloud account, users provide the required permissions to CoreStack for assessment & governance of the different services within the cloud platform.